QARANC.co.uk British Legion Poppy Appeal

 Army Establishment Figures Queen Alexandra's Royal Army Nursing Corps

 Soldier Applying Camoflage Cream UK Army establishment figures for the Queen Alexandra's Royal Army Nursing Corps (trained personnel) for 2004 was at a strength of 805.
 This figure represents Other Ranks (OR).
 This figure does not include full time reserve services or mobilised reservists.
-2007 figures to follow soon.
+The 2012 army ranks figures for all regular personnel was 1095.

 Officer figures are on the Officer ranks page.